Ready to respond to disasters & emergencies

 This work contributes to the following UN Sustainable Development Goals

-We’re using our voice as a major global business to raise awareness of the refugee crisis, engage the private sector and champion policies that support the rights of refugees.
+It’s important that refugees are given the right support and opportunities to rebuild their lives.
+Central to this is the right to work, enabling them to fully contribute to society.
+We use our voice as a business to increase understanding of the refugee crisis, engage the private sector and champion policies that support the rights of refugees.